Love Is Our Natural State

 I was too tired to open my eyes but my mind was regaining consciousness.
 While meditating, attending spiritual ceremonies, or dancing I have often had negativity pass away and big boosts of feeling enveloped in a state of love.
 However, this moment revealed a remarkably bigger difference than the others.

 Right before surgery I could feel strong resistances to a couple people.
 After surgery the only thing that filled my space was love.
 It did not matter if our vibrations, energies, and goals were in alignment for my highest growth potential.
-As those people were presented to me, all I could think about was how beautiful their souls were at their core and how wonderful it was they were following their passion.
+As those now came across my path, all I could think about was how beautiful their souls were at their core and how wonderful it was they were following their passion.

 Someone recently mentioned that one of the mind’s main functions is to be a defense mechanism.
-Yet sometimes it insults, doubts, and questions something in order to block us from expanding out of fear of an unknown space that would be good to enter.
+Yet sometimes it insults, doubts, and questions something in order to block us from expanding due to fear of an unknown space that could be good to enter.
 Anesthesia helps take the mind out of the equation so we do not experience the pain and trauma of surgery.
 Many people I talked to who have been through surgery have been reporting the same thing; all that was left behind was love and gratitude as if that is our natural state.

 As my mind has been kicking back in since surgery, I know I do not need to trust it’s thoughts as the final word.
 I have been learning to follow inspiration despite any doubts that arise.
 That movement of energy seems to funnel my focus better and keeps opening an immense amount of new ideas to flow through.
 And that in turn has helped even more of the negative thoughts fall away and has helped me stay in a greater state of love.